stormearthandlava/stormearthandlava.github.io/blog/_posts/2020-04-09-datamining-torghast.md

 Greetings,

 I know many are looking forward to the ongoing datamining, and so are we.
-Therefore we had a look araound and found some cool things.
+Therefore we had a look araound and found some cool things for **Torghast, Tower of the Damned**.

 If you want to search yourself, you can do so [here](https://wow.tools/dbc/?dbc=spell). wow.tools was used for spelldata in this post.